Free Crochet Shamrock Pattern

 R6: Using purple, sc in each st across.
 Ch 1, turn.

 Fasten off.
-The rainbow now has ends on both sides.
-Decide which end of the rainbow will be showing, and weave those ends through to the top of the rainbow as shown.
-Knot and trim all remaining ends except for green.
+The rainbow now has loose ends on both sides.
+Decide which end of the rainbow will be showing, and weave those ends through to the top of the rainbow.
+Knot and trim all remaining ends except for green (since these ends will be sandwiched between the shamrocks, I weave them through and then knot them).

 Place a snap clip along the back of the shamrock, and use remaining yarn on yarn needle to sew over and around it to attach, as pictured.
 If your rainbow is curving too much, wet it and block it by pinning flat until it dries.